huggingface/frp/README.md

 * FRP Client: this runs on *your* machine.
 We package binaries for the most common operating systems, and the [FRP Client for your system is downloaded](https://github.com/gradio-app/gradio/blob/main/gradio/tunneling.py#L47) the first time you create a share link on your machine.
 * FRP Server: this runs on Gradio's Share Server, but since the FRP Server is open-source, you can run it on your own server as well!

+The FRP Client establishes a connection from your local machine to the FRP Server, which is accessible on the internet.
+The FRP Server then provides a public URL that forwards incoming requests to the FRP Client, which in turn sends them to your locally running web app.

 ## Why Run Your Own Share Server?

 You might want to run your own server for several reasons:
-* Custom domains: Instead of `*.gradio.live`, you can use any domain your heart desires as long as you own it
+* **Custom domains**: Instead of `*.gradio.live`, you can use any domain your heart desires as long as you own it
-* Longer links: when you run your own Share Server, you don't need to restrict share links from expiring after 72 hours
+* **Longer links**: when you run your own Share Server, you don't need to restrict share links from expiring after 72 hours
-* Security / privacy: by setting up your own Share Server in your virtual private cloud, you can make your information security team happy
+* **Security / privacy**: by setting up your own Share Server in your virtual private cloud, you can make your information security team happy

-Its also quite straightforward.
+It's also quite straightforward.
 In your Gradio app, the only change you'll make is passing in the IP address to your share server, as the `share_server_address` parameter in `launch()`:

 ```py
 import gradio as gr